enoch3712/ExtractThinker/README.md

 ### Basic Extraction Example

 Here's a quick example to get you started with ExtractThinker.
-This example demonstrates how to load a document using Tesseract OCR and extract specific fields defined in a contract.
+This example demonstrates how to load a document using PyPdf and extract specific fields defined in a contract.

 ```python
 import os